Fiona1217/Adoptly-Pet-Adoption-Website/README.md

 ## 👥 Team Collaboration
 This was a **three-member group project**.
 The tasks done are as follows:<br />
---**Ariana Hrlic**: Created the Home and Tips page.
+- **Ariana Hrlic**: Created the Home and Tips page.
 Used HTML, CSS, JavaScript and PHP.<br />
---**Fiona Ang** : Created Contact, Search SignIn/LogIn page, database including pets and users infos.
+- **Fiona Ang** : Created Contact, Search SignIn/LogIn page, database including pets and users infos.
 Used HTML, CSS, JavaScript, PHP and MY SQL using phpMyAdmin.<br />
---**Smriti Kohli**: Created the Insurance Page which has further sub 5 pages Index, Plans for Insurance, Why Choose Us for Insurance, Frequently Asked Questions regarding Insurance and Sign Up for Insurance.
+- **Smriti Kohli**: Created the Insurance Page which has further sub 5 pages Index, Plans for Insurance, Why Choose Us for Insurance, Frequently Asked Questions regarding Insurance and Sign Up for Insurance.
 Used HTML, CSS, JavaScript and PHP.<br />

 ---